dardanicm/HomeworkRoyale/README.md

 ## 🧠 Credits

-Developed by Adrian Servinis as a culminating project for ICS4C/ICS4U.
+Developed by Dardan Murati as a culminating project for Computer Science.
 Built in Python using the Pygame library.